-My mother would make Root Beer floats each birthday that my sister and I would have.
-I would watch her scoop sherbet ice cream in these cute little plastic cups that you can get at the dollar store, then pour Root Beer in them.
-Root Beer takes me back to those days when I didn’t have anything, but my parents made me feel like I had everything.
+Every time it was me or my sister’s birthday, my mother would make us root beer floats.
+We would watch her scoop sherbet ice cream in these cute little plastic cups that you can get at the dollar store, then pour root beer over them.
+Root beer takes me back to those humbling days when I didn’t have anything, but my parents made me feel like I had everything.

-Every time my daddy gave me money, I would run down to the corner store on bank street in the Portland area and buy a Jones Soda.
-I liked all the flavors but the cream flavor was the best one.
-I think it’s hilarious the people who are responsible for a soda that I love as a kid, is who I work for.
+Second, every time my daddy gave me money, I would run down to the corner store on bank street in the Portland area to buy a Jones Soda.
+I liked all the flavors, but the cream flavor was the best one.
+I think it’s hilarious that the people who are responsible for the soda I loved as a kid are who I ended up working for.

 Any of the Blue Sky sodas, I used to drink those while playing Nintendo with my buds Robert and Johnny in New Mexico.

-Kool-Aid Strawberry Kiwi mix.
-On family road trip vacations we used to make a gallon at a time and drink on it all day.
-I remember going through the flat land of Kansas while drinking a nice cool glass of Kool-Aid.
+On family road trip vacations, we used to make a gallon of Kool-Aid Strawberry Kiwi mix at a time to enjoy all day.
+I remember going through the flat land of Kansas while drinking a nice, cool glass of Kool-Aid in the car.

-A nice goblet of Hot mulled cider.
-Every time I smell and taste I think back to being at a Madrigal feast during the holiday season.
+I also enjoy a nice goblet of hot mulled cider.
+Every time I smell and taste it, it takes me back to being at a Madrigal feast during the holiday season.

-Sipping a super cold dirty martini with blue cheese stuffed olives at a nice restaurant (the best part of going to a steak house in my opinion).
+Sipping a super cold dirty martini with blue cheese stuffed olives at a nice restaurant is the best part of going to a steak house in my opinion.

-Getting my wife coffee first thing in the morning so we can have a civil conversation!
+Getting my wife a cup of coffee first thing in the morning so we can have a civil conversation!

-Suicide Sodas with my brother at any place that had a classic soda fountain when we were kids.
-I challenge some kid out there to try it with the new Coca-Cola Freestyle fountains, drink your heart out kid.
+Suicide Soda (a mix of 5 or more sodas) with my brother at any place that had a classic soda fountain when we were kids.
+I challenge some kid out there to try it with the new Coca-Cola Freestyle fountains.
+Drink your heart out kids!